top of page

 Robustness

-We tested the robustness by conducting all possible stock transactions (up to 100 open positions) from 1994 to February 2025.
-This included 30'752 transactions for the S&P 500 index and 48'937 transactions for the Russell 1000 index at %MM.
+We tested the robustness by conducting all possible stock transactions (up to 40 open positions) from 1995 to the end of 2025.
 The strategy successfully passed our parameter modification tests.
 We believe that fewer parameters lead to greater robustness.
 Therefore, we make efforts to ensure that our strategies have as few parameters as possible and to only select parameters that have a significant impact on the strategy's effectiveness while also aligning with its nature.

 The results are as follows: